-With regard to the earnings distribution, the basic policy of the Company is to continue to pay dividend, while also securing the internal reserves necessary for future business expansion and the strengthening of the Company's business structure.
+With regard to the earnings distribution, the basic policy of the Company is to continue to pay dividend, making a dividend payout ratio of 30% as the guideline consolidated dividend payout ratio, while also securing the internal reserves necessary for future business expansion and the strengthening of the Company's business structure.

-In accordance with the above, and taking into account performance during the current fiscal year and factors including the internal reserves necessary for future business expansion and the strengthening of the Company's business structure, the Company plans to pay a dividend of 17 yen per common share of the Company's stock for the current fiscal year.
+In accordance with the above, and taking into account performance during the current fiscal year and factors including the internal reserves necessary for future business expansion and the strengthening of the Company's business structure, the Company plans to pay a dividend of 21 yen per common share of the Company's stock for the current fiscal year.